Senecio cephalophorus 'Mountain Fire' Indoor Care and Common Problems with Remedies

 Mountain Fire Senecio, Senecio cephalophorus

-Mountain Fire Senecio (Senecio cephalophorus) growing problems include leggy growth, rotting, plant death, leaf spots, wilting, pests and diseases among others.
+Mountain Fire Senecio (Senecio cephalophorus) growing problems include leggy growth, rotting, plant dying, leaf spots, wilting, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

 Leggy stems (elongated stems)